Keshav13142/Student-community/README.md

 - [ ] automagically figure of code type while new-user registration
 - [ ] HOC for protected API routes, managing req types.
 - [ ] Prisma transactions
+- [ ] Switch to ui.shadcn.com(better accessibility and lighter) or mantine(seems more plug and play) from chakra UI
 - [ ] Guest user login (have a default community)
 - [ ] Customize UI for clg
 - [ ] Show user info on hover in chat?